drwilkins/mattwilkinsbio/content/authors/admin/_index.md

   url: https://www.galacticpolymath.com/

 # Short bio (displayed in user profile at end of posts)
-bio: I'm striving to connect grade 5-12 classrooms to the world of Academia in a way that helps teachers and breaks down systemic barriers.
+bio: I'm striving to connect grade 5-12 classrooms to the world of Academia in a way that helps teachers and breaks down barriers for students.

 # Interests to show in About widget
 interests:
 - Interdisciplinary learning
-- Teaching through data-centered narratives
+- Teaching through storytelling
 - Building empathy through data literacy (data empathy)

 # Education to show in About widget